andreaiaia/blog-template/README.md

 ## Nuts and bolts

+### Menu bar

 If you wish to customize the menu bar, you have to edit the pages variable in the `pages/_app.js` file.

+### Homepage

+The blog comes with a default homepage that displays the latest posts.
+If you want you can put this page (and move the scss file accordingly) in the `posts` folder and create a new homepage.

+You can use the homepage.jsx file as a starting point.